jhrcook/100DaysOfPython/README.md

 **Day 46 - December 06, 2019:**
 We continued on with SVM models and learned how to use the Guassian Radial Basis Function to compute measures of similarity as new features.

+**Day 47 - December 07, 2019:**
+I finished the section on SVMs by playing around with linear, polynomial, and kernelized methods.